List of content you will read in this article:

 Apart from it, you have to understand your website's needs, so for example, if you want to create a larger website, you must go for dedicated web hosting.
 It can help your website to run properly without having bugs, glitches, etc.

 In case you are thinking of having a website, then you will need web hosting.
 However, many people are not aware of web hosting, so read this guide from start to end.
 In this guide, we will cover complete information about what web hosting is, how it works, and why it is essential to run a website without having any trouble.

 What Is Web Hosting?
 [Definition]

 Web hosting is what allows websites to become viewable on the internet.
 The files that make up your website can exist independently.
 They’re only accessible to the masses if you put them on a server that is properly connected.

 To use an analogy, think of web hosting as a home.
 Your website and its files are the stuff that goes in the home.
-They’re safe and accessible by virtue of being someplace that everyone can access
+They’re safe and accessible by being someplace that everyone can access.

 A server is a physical computer that runs 24/7, so your site’s files can always be accessed without interruption in service.
-These servers are loaded with the necessary hardware and software that your website needs to function.
+These servers are loaded with the necessary hardware and software (Hosting Control Panels) that your website needs to function.